pictuga/morss/README.md

   --nolink              drop links, but keeps links' inner text --noref               drop items' link
-  --silent              don't output the final RSS (useless on its own, but can be nice when debugging) --debug               to have some feedback from the script execution.
-Useful for debugging
+  --silent              don't output the final RSS (useless on its own, but can be nice when debugging)

 GNU AGPLv3 code
 ```

 Further options:
 - Change what morss does
+- `debug`: to have some feedback from the script execution.
+Useful for debugging.
+NB. for cli use, set the environment variable `DEBUG=1`
 - `silent`: don't output the final RSS (useless on its own, but can be nice when debugging)
 - `callback=NAME`: for JSONP calls
 - `cors`: allow Cross-origin resource sharing (allows XHR calls from other servers)